edenhaus/ha-prosenic/README.md

 Search for "Prosenic Vacuum Cleaner" and click on Install: when done, proceed with component setup.

 ## Option B: Classic installation (custom_component)
-1. Download the latest zip release archive from [here](release-zip) (or clone the git master branch)
+1. Download the latest zip release archive from [here][release-zip] (or clone the git master branch)
 1. Unzip/copy the prosenic direcotry within the `custom_components` directory of your homeassistant installation.
 The `custom_components` directory resides within your homeassistant configuration directory.
 In other words, the configuration directory of homeassistant is where the configuration.yaml file is located.